LoginRadius/engineering-portal/content/blog/COMPLETE GIT (VERSION CONTROL SYSTEM)/index.md

 ****Pull Requests 🤖****

-It is now possible to build a Pull Request (PR) on the terminal .
+It is now possible to build a Pull Request (PR) on the terminal.
 You will perform `$gh pr create` right after you have committed a feature or bug branch.
-This interactively creates the pull request😉
+This interactively creates the pull request.😉

 Let’s execute the `$gh pr --help` see what commands are available.